ucsb-cs156-f24/jpa03-Nopesy/README.md

 * You should *close this window* and work in one where you put in the url <http://localhost:8080>.
 * The <http://localhost:3000> window has a frontend that is *not connected to the backend* and most functions in that window will fail to work.
-* If you want to avoid this useless browser window opening up, you can type this in place of `npm start`:
+* If you want to avoid this useless browser window opening up, <br />
+  instead of `npm start`, type this:

   ```
   BROWSER=none npm start
   ```